 Apart from trochus and turbo shells.
-Xancus are also being caught in good numbers.
-Chank beds are located mainly near Kalapadu, Vandur and Rose Island.
-About 5,000 good chanks were being landed during 1976 in the Port Blair area.
-They range in size from 115-175 mm.
-Other important shells collected along with chanks are Cassis cornuata (Helmet shells), Lambis lambis, L, chiragra (five finger chanks or Scorpion shells) Murex sp., Nautilus sp., (pearly nautilus), Conus spp., (Cone shells) and Cypraea spp.
+Xancus pyrum, the holy chanks, are also being caught in good numbers.
+Chank beds are located mainly near Kalapadu, Vandur and Rose Island, About 5,000 good chanks were being landed during 1976 in the Port Blair area.
+They ranged in size from 115-175 mm.
+Other important shells collected along with chanks are Cassis cornuata (Helmet shells), Lambis lambis, L. chiragra (five finger chanks or Scorpion shells), Mure sp., Nautilus sp., (pearly nautilus), Conus spp., (Cone shells) and Cypraea spp.
 (Cowries).
-All these shells provide a vast field for development of cottage industries in the Island.
+All these shells provide a vast field for development of cottage industries in the Island

-There is excellent scope for developing the shell craft industry locally utilising modern machines for grinding and polishing the shells. ,By utilising the service of good artisans, trochus and turbo shells can be made into beautiful pieces of curious articles.
-The variety of other shells which are found abundant around the Island have a good demand in the internal market and can be exported to different foreign countries.
+There is excellent scope for developing the shell craft industry locally utilising modern machines for grinding and polishing the shells.
+By utilising the service of good artisans, trochus and turbo shells can be made into beautiful pieces of curios.
+The variety of other shells which are abundant around the Island have a good demand in the internal market and can be exported to different foreign countries.
 An earnest attempt in this line will yield good result.

-The author wishes to express his sincere thanks to Dr. E. G. Silas, Director, Central Marine Fisheries Research Institute, Cochin for the kind help and encouragements given for preparing this note and to Shri P. M. G. Menon, Director of Fisheries, Andaman and Nicobar Islands for kindly making available some of the data on trochus and turbo fishery.
+The author wishes to express hissincere thanks to Dr. E. G. Silas, Director, Central Marine Fisheries Research Institute, Cochin for his kind help and encouragements and to Shri P. M. G. Menon, Director of Fisheries, Andaman and Nicobar Islands for kindly making available some of data.